angristan/awesome-stars/README.md

 ## JavaScript

+- [miromannino/Justified-Gallery](https://github.com/miromannino/Justified-Gallery) - Javascript library to help creating high quality justified galleries of images.
+Used by thousands of websites as well as the photography community 500px.
+- [mfg92/hugo-shortcode-gallery](https://github.com/mfg92/hugo-shortcode-gallery) - A theme components with a gallery shortcode for the static site generator hugo.
 - [Stigmatoz/web-activity-time-tracker](https://github.com/Stigmatoz/web-activity-time-tracker) - Chrome Extension that tracks and limits time you spent on sites
 - [jwalton/node-amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager) - Auto-reconnect and round robin support for amqplib.
 - [zeke/semantic-pull-requests](https://github.com/zeke/semantic-pull-requests) - :robot: Let the robots take care of the semantic versioning